lsbardel/python-stdnet/README.rst

 Philosophy
 ===============
-Key-valued pairs databases have many differences from traditional relational databases, most important being they do not use ``SQL`` as their query language, storage does not require a fixed table schemas and usually they do not support complex queries.
+Key-valued pairs databases, also know as key-value stores, have many differences from traditional relational databases, most important being they do not use ``SQL`` as their query language, storage does not require a fixed table schemas and usually they do not support complex queries.

-StdNet aims to accommodate a flexible schema and join type operations via a lightweight object data mapper.
+Stdnet aims to accommodate a flexible schema and join type operations via a lightweight object data mapper.
 Importantly, it is designed with large data sets in mind.
 You pull data you need, nothing more, nothing less.